jafingerhut/classbench/parameter_files/README.md

   `p1child`, `p2child`, and `skew`.
 They are all member fields of the class `sbintree`, and also `dbintree`.

+From everything I have learned about this section, `p1child` and `p2child` are calculated as follows.

+Construct the binary tree of all prefixes across all rules (one tree for source IP prefixes, the other for destination IP prefixes).

+Consider all nodes at depth k in this tree, where k is in the range [0,32].

+If there are no such nodes, or all such nodes are leaf nodes, then I believe that the sskew/dskew values for depth k will be ignored, but I suspect that they will probably be filled in as p1child=0, p2child=1.
+Unfortunately among the 12 parameter files that were published, all of them appear to have at least some rules with a 32-bit prefix for source IP address, and a 32-bit prefix for destination IP address, so none of those files contain examples of what the filter set generator writes for p1child, p2child, and skew for prefix lengths that have 0 nodes in the prefix binary tree.

+If there is at least one node at depth k with a child, count all nodes p1 that have 1 child, and all nodes p2 that have 2 children.
+In the file for depth k should be recorded the values p1child=p1/(p1+p2), and p2child=p2/(p1+p2).

+According to the results of the investigation described below, it seems like the filter set generator program that created the 12 parameter files published followed this rule: If p2child is 0, write a skew value of 1 in the parameter file.
+TODO: I believe the db_generator program will ignore the value of skew for any depth where p2child is 0.

+Are there any lines in the sskew or dskew sections of any of the parameter files where p2child is 0, and skew is _not_ equal to 1?
+Answer (found by checking all such lines in all parameter files in ClassBench):

++ NO: acl1 acl2 acl3 acl4 acl5 fw1 fw2 fw3 fw4 fw5 ipc1 ipc2

 Observations from looking at the files in directory https://github.com/jafingerhut/classbench/tree/main/parameter_files Note that a range of `[-eps,+eps]` means that Microsoft Excel reported